SA stamp duty calculator

 As a first home buyer, do I get a concessional rate?

-As of 15 June 2023, first home buyers in South Australia are able to claim stamp duty exemptions or concessions for new homes, depending on the value of the property.
+As of 15 June 2024, first home buyers in South Australia are able to claim stamp duty exemptions or concessions for new homes, without any property value caps.
 This is also referred to as First Home Buyer Stamp Duty Relief.

 The eligibility criteria include: